rossrobino/domco/README.md

 Layouts wrap _all nested routes_.
 For example, `src/routes/layout.html` also wraps `src/routes/nested/index.html`.

 Layouts can be created in any directory within `src/routes`, and will apply to all other nested `index.html` files.

+Imports in this file are relative to the final `index.html` page, if you want to have the same file imported in all routes using a layout, use a absolute path instead of a relative one.

+-   `/style.css` - adds `src/routes/style.css` to every page
+-   `./style.css` - adds `src/routes/[currentRoute]/style.css` to every page

 ### Build